 Once you have chosen your healthcare champion and talked with him or her about your treatment preferences, it’s time to put your decisions in writing.

 Follow the steps below to document your wishes:

-An advance directive is a legal document about your wishes for medical treatment that is used when you are not able to make your own medical decisions.
+An advance directive (Health Care Power of Attorney and/or Living Will) is a legal document about your wishes for medical treatment that is used when you are not able to make your own medical decisions.
 You can use an advance directive to name someone to speak for you and to make your wishes known.

 Create the legal documents needed to honor your choices.
 Consider which ones are right for you:

 For North Carolina residents

 - NC Easy-to-read Advance Directive (Health Care Power of Attorney and Living Will)

 - NC Easy-to-read Advance Directive - Spanish version (Health Care Power of Attorney and Living Will)